Educational Policy Studies & Evaluation

 Phone: (859) 257-4996

-A 1969 alumnus of Brown University, Dr. Thelin concentrated in European History and was elected to Phi Beta Kappa.
-He earned an M.A. in American History and a Ph.D. in the History of Education and was a Regents Fellow at the University of California, Berkeley.
-Prior to joining the UK faculty he was Professor of Higher Education & Philanthropy at Indiana University.
-At The College of William & Mary in Virginia from 1981 to 1993 Dr. Thelin was Chancellor Professor, Director of the Higher Education Doctoral Program, and received the Phi Beta Kappa Award for Faculty Scholarship.
+A 1969 alumnus of Brown University, Dr. Thelin concentrated in European history and was elected to Phi Beta Kappa.
+He earned an M.A. in American History and a Ph.D. in the History of Education, and he was a Regents Fellow at the University of California, Berkeley.
+Prior to joining the UK faculty, he was Professor of Higher Education & Philanthropy at Indiana University.
+At The College of William & Mary from 1981 to 1993, Dr. Thelin was Chancellor Professor, directed the higher education doctoral program, and received the Phi Beta Kappa Award for Faculty Scholarship.
 He also served as President of the University Faculty Assembly in 1990-91, was Faculty Liaison to the Board of Visitors, and was President of the Williamsburg Area United Way.
-From 1979 to 1981 he was Research Director for the Association of Independent California Colleges & Universities.
+From 1979 to 1981, he was Research Director for the Association of Independent California Colleges & Universities.

 Office: 211 Breckinridge Hall

 Karen Tice is a professor of Gender and Women’s Studies and of Educational Policy Studies & Evaluation.
 Her teaching and research interests include transnational feminist movements, educational activism and student cultures, marketing student bodies, and class and feminist mobilizations.
 She is currently working on a book project on the history of feminist border crossings and solidarity activism in Cuba and debates about gender, sexuality, class, and radical politics.